devnadeemashraf/Portfolio/README.md

 # Portfolio Website

 The design was an inspiration from a Dribble Post (not a replica 👀, just an inspiration).
-I will mention the link to the post once I found it again, I lost it 💔.
+I will mention the link to the post once I find, unfortunately I lost it 💔.

 I wanted to keep my Personal Website as simple as possible so I just chose 3 colors, one Foreground, one Background and the last one was my Main Color.
 I used a lighter shade of the Main color as my Accent Color.